kmeze/psite-optimizer/README.md

 ## License

-Pressite Optimizer plugin is free software: you can redistribute it and/or modify it under the terms of the GNU General Public
-License as published by the Free Software Foundation, version 3 of the License.
+Psite Optimizer plugin is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, version 3 of the License.

-Pressite Optimizer plugin is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+Psite Optimizer plugin is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with Pressite Optimizer plugin.
+You should have received a copy of the GNU General Public License along with Psite Optimizer plugin.
 If not, see http://www.gnu.org/licenses/gpl-3.0.html.